conner-replogle/gritly/README.md

 - [X] added completion bar for tasks on calendar
 - [X] added color bordor on tasks
 - [X] Added color picker on Add Task
+- [ ] Don't lose all progress on update